Climate Change and Transport

 In accordance with the Programme for Partnership Government commitment, the Department of Communications, Climate Action and Environment (DCCAE) and the Department of Transport, Tourism and Sport (DTTAS), with the support of the Department of An Taoiseach (DoT), have convened an interdepartmental Low Emissions Vehicle (LEV) Task Force.

-It is charged with presenting a range of measures and options to the Government that will assist in accelerating the deployment of LEVs in Ireland.
+It is tasked with presenting a range of measures and options to the Government that will assist in fastening the growth of LEVs in Ireland.
 The Task force decided to organise its work into three key areas;

 - Market Growth Stimuli and Visibility;